konturio/geocint-runner/DOCUMENTATION.md

 ### How start_geocint.sh works

-After start_geocint.sh is run, it imports the variables from the configuration file ~/config.inc.sh.
+After start_geocint.sh is run, it imports the variables from the configuration file /your_working_directory//config.inc.sh.
-It will then check the update flags in ~/config.inc.sh and git pull the repositories that have the flag set to “true”.
+It will then check the update flags in /your_working_directory/config.inc.sh and git pull the repositories that have the flag set to “true”.
-Next, it will merge geocint-runner, geocint-openstreetmap and your personal repository into one folder - you can set the name for this folder in ~/config.inc.sh file with $GENERAL_FOLDER variable.
+Next, it will merge geocint-runner, geocint-openstreetmap and your custom repository into one folder /your_working_directory/geocint.
 After these events are completed, start_geocint.sh will launch the targets specified in the $RUN_TARGETS variable.
 The last step is to create/update the make.svg file containing the dependency graph.

 ### How to write targets